Augmenta-tech/Augmenta-dataset/README.md

 ## Template

-When contributing to this repository, please provide your files along with this template
+When contributing to this repository, please provide your files in a subdirectory along with this template
 ```
 Dataset description:
 (Insert photo or video of the setup)